tallys/lumen/README.md

 `gulp sasslint` to lint changes in the Sass.

-`gulp test` to run tests, once we have some.
+`gulp test` to run the tests with True.

 Documentation